Blake Shelton ‘Nervous’ About ‘Hookup’ Gwen Stefani’s Return To ‘The Voice’

 Shelton, along with Adam Levine, has succeeded in surviving every season of The Voice, happily swinging around in his over-sized coach chair and yelling out insults for other coaches while praising his own contestants.
 But despite all that familiarity, Blake is admitting to experiencing some anxiety about having Gwen on The Voice with him amid their romance, reported EnStars.

-Season 12 of The Voice will mark Shelton’s and Stefani’s first time interacting as coaches since their romance went public.
+Season 12 of The Voice will mark Shelton and Stefani’s first time interacting as coaches since their romance went public.
 And Blake isn’t the only one who’s feeling anxious about how their relationship will play out on television, he confessed.

 “We were both nervous about it.
 [We wondered], ‘How is this going to work?'”